jayeshmahapatra/TranslateOCRApp/README.md

 5. **Image Transformation:** The original image, along with the overlay of the translated text, is displayed to the user in the `PreviewActivity`.
 The `BitmapAnnotator.kt` file takes care of overlaying the translated text on top of the original image.

-## Installing the App

-You can either download the apk from the [releases](link-to-releases) or build the apk yourself using Android Studio.

-## How to Use

-Point the camera at the text you want to translate and capture an image by clicking the capture button.
-After the capture, the app will translate the text and display an image with the translated text.

 ## Contribution